 The NWACC Eagle View "shall provide students with a public forum for responsible news reporting and commentary and shall reflect commitment to integrity, truth, and excellence."
 Prior experience in media or enrollment in journalism classes is not required to be on the staff of the paper-any student enrolled in a least one-credit hour at NWACC may apply to participate.
 The paper is published four or five times in the fall and again in the spring, for a total of eight to ten issues per academic year.
 Student staff are given basic training in news reporting and are encouraged to take journalism classes.
 The various positions available include reporter, photographer, designer, distributor, ad sales representative, promotions, social media, and others.
-Staff application forms along with other information may be found at http://www.nwacc.edu/academicdivisions/commart/studentnewspaper/default.aspx.
+Staff application forms along with other information may be found at NWACC Eagle View Student Newspaper.